VanFanelia/joustmania-remastered/README.md

 ## todos:
 - on new player connected via usb, change duration to 3-4 seconds of white to wait for bluetooth restarting
-- create a flag in sound queue that a sound can be cleared if another ones pop up (e.g. controller connected / disconnected )
-- save variables in external file
 - add multi-language support via config
 - add german language
 - add players death sound (cancelable)